Step One: Narrowing Your Options

 Find out more about 'Step Four: Identifying an Employer'Find out what you need to do to make sure you have all the right support in place to make the most of your work experience.

-Find out more about 'Step Six: Getting the Right Support in Place'Learn how to use what you have gained from your work experience to benefit you moving forward onto the next step of your education/career journey, don’t forget to grab the handy checklist!
+Find out more about 'Step Six: Getting the Right Support in Place'Learn how to use what you have gained from your work experience to benefit the next step of your education or career journey.

 Find out more about 'Step Seven: After Your Work Experience'